-3 World Bank (2010), Nepal Public Expenditure Review, Poverty Reduction and Economic Management, South Asia Region, World Bank.
+2 World Bank.
+2010.
+Nepal Public Expenditure Review, Poverty Reduction and Economic Management, South Asia Region, World Bank.

-4 WHO (2000), Health Systems: Improving Performance, World Health Report, Geneva: World Health Organization.
+3 WHO.
+2000.
+Health Systems: Improving Performance, World Health Report, Geneva: World Health Organization.

-10. Despite political turmoil and relatively weak economic growth, Nepal has made steady and significant progress in health outcomes over the past several decades.
-Life expectancy has been steadily increasing in the country to almost 67 years in 2009, up from about 38 years in 1960 (Figure 1).
+38 years in 1960 (Figure 1).
 The infant mortality rate also declined steadily from 197 per 1,000 live births in 1960 to 39 per 1,000 live births in 2009 (Figure 1).
-At current trends, and as noted in a recent UN assessment report, Nepal is likely to meet both the Millennium Development Goals (MDGs) for child and maternal health by 2015.5
+At current trends, and as noted in a recent UN assessment report, Nepal is likely to meet both the Millennium Development Goals (MDGs) for child and maternal health by 2015.4

-FIGURE 1.
-POPULATION HEALTH INDICATORS IN NEPAL, 1960-2009
+Figure 1.
+Population health indicators in Nepal, 1960-2009

 11. Nepal has done better than its regional neighbors and relative to its income in trends in improvements in health indicators.
 For instance, in 1960, Nepal's infant mortality rate was the highest amongst its regional comparators.
 By 2009, Nepal had overtaken India, Pakistan, and Bhutan in terms of its infant mortality rate (Figure 2).
 Nepal's improvements in infant mortality mirror those of Bangladesh, another star performer in health in the region.
-In addition, it is notable that Nepal's attainment of population health indicators such as under-five and adult mortality are much better than expected for its income level (Figure 3).
+In addition, it is notable that Nepal's population health indicators such as under-five and adult mortality are much better than expected for a country of its income level (Figure 3).

-5 Government of Nepal/United Nations (2010), Nepal Millennium Development Goals: Progress Report 2010, Kathmandu: Government of Nepal and United Nations.
+4 Government of Nepal/United Nations.
+2010.
+Nepal Millennium Development Goals: Progress Report 2010, Kathmandu: Government of Nepal and United Nations.

-FIGURE 2.
-INFANT MORTALITY RATE TRENDS, 1960-2009
+Figure 2.
+Infant mortality rate trends, 1960-2009